 The above are the sources of powerful and pinnacle drops, and we’ll likely see more as Destiny 2: Season of Arrivals gets additional content (such as the Moments of Triumph and Solstice of Heroes).
 However, there’s an important system to take note of, one that can help boost you to the 1,050 PL soft cap easily — the Umbral Engrams and the Prismatic Recaster.

 First off, you’ll want to be familiar with the Prismatic Recaster upgrades already.
 Next, it’s time to understand how to min-max effectively with your Destiny 2 characters by using the Umbral Engrams leveling cheese.
-This will give you +4 PL items until you reach the soft cap.

 The Umbral Engrams leveling cheese requires the following: